mikependon/RepoDB/RepoDb.Docs/bulk-operation-edge-cases.md

 ## Pseudo-Temporary Table (Physical/Temporary)

 In RepoDb, the bulk operations are creating a pseudo-temporary as a stepping stone for the actual operation.
-The data is first being brought to this pseudo-temporary table with the use of [BulkInsert](https://repodb.net/operation/bulkinsert) operation.
-Then, this pseudo-temporary is being used to promote the changes towards the target table.
+The data is first brought into this pseudo-temporary table via [BulkInsert](https://repodb.net/operation/bulkinsert) operation.
+Then, this pseudo-temporary is being used to promote the actual changes towards the target table.

 You can leverage the underlying RDBMS capability by specifying whether to use the TEMP pseudo-temporary table or the physical pseudo-temporary table.
 To do this, simply set the `usePhysicalPseudoTempTable` argument to `true`.